AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 140: Feb 01 2022
+### Today's progress:

+Started the React challenge.
+I am liking React, but I am a little confused on how we would manage both React and a backend.
+Maybe we will see it in the next lessons.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla